-A. The speaking captain must designate a player in play who is not already serving penalty time.

-i.
-If more than one substitute or team staffer is sent to the penalty box, a separate player in play must be designated for each.

-ii.
-The designated player must not be the keeper unless there is no other player whose designation would not result in a violation of the gender maximum rule.

-B. If a substitute receives a blue or yellow card, they substitute into the game for the designated player.

-i.
-The fouling substitute proceeds to the penalty box.

-ii.
-The designated player returns to the bench and is eligible to substitute back into the game through the normal substitution procedure.

-C. If a substitute receives a red card, they are ejected and the designated player must proceed to the penalty box to serve the two minutes of penalty time.

-D. If a team staffer receives a penalty card, the designated player proceeds to the penalty box and serves the penalty time.

-i.
-If the team staffer was not ejected, they must join the designated player in the penalty box.

-a.
+- A. The speaking captain must designate a player in play who is not already serving penalty time. - i.
+If more than one substitute or team staffer is sent to the penalty box, a separate player in play must be designated for each. - ii.
+The designated player must not be the keeper unless there is no other player whose designation would not result in a violation of the gender maximum rule. - B. If the substitute receiving the card is not ejected, they substitute into the game for the designated player. - i.
+The fouling substitute proceeds to the penalty box. - ii.
+The designated player returns to the bench and is eligible to substitute back into the game through the normal substitution procedure. - C. If the substitute receiving the card is ejected, the designated player must proceed to the penalty box to serve the penalty time. - D. If a team staffer receives a penalty card, the designated player proceeds to the penalty box and serves the penalty time. - i.
+If the team staffer was not ejected, they must join the designated player in the penalty box. - a.
 Once the team staffer's penalty time expires, the player is released and the team staffer shall return to the team bench.